-What do we have in mind when we are giving our children suggestions, helping, fixing, trying to smooth frustrations?
+What do we have in mind when we are giving our children suggestions, helping, fixing, and trying to smooth frustrations?

 I will answer from my perspective: I want my child to experience less pain and to feel good.
 It took me a long time to understand the value of frustration and learning opportunities from making mistakes.
 Also, it was not easy for me that by trying to avoid frustrations I am not supporting confidence, but doing exactly the opposite and often increasing anxiety.